 UK firms must reveal path to net zero by 2023

-Most large firms and financial institutions in the UK must show by 2023 how they plan to reach climate change targets under new Treasury rules.
-Detailed plans on their low-carbon futures will have to be made public in line with the UK’s net zero target by 2050.
+Most large UK firms must show by 2023 how they plan to reach climate change targets under new Treasury rules.
+Importantly, detailed plans on low-carbon futures must be made public in line with the UK’s 2050 net zero target.

-Chancellor Rishi Sunak announced the new rules in a COP26 climate summit speech, adding that it is the vision for the UK to lead the world in becoming the “first-ever net zero aligned global financial centre.”
+Chancellor Rishi Sunak announced the new rules in a COP26 climate summit speech.
+During his message, he highlighted the UK’s vision to become the “first-ever net-zero aligned global financial centre.”

 Read more: “Net Zero Jargon Buster”

-The plans will be submitted to an expert panel for review to ensure that they are not just “spin.”
+Importantly, the plans will be submitted to an expert panel for review to ensure they are not just “spin.”

-It is said that any commitments will not be mandatory, which climate groups decry.
+It is said that any commitments will, however, not be mandatory, which climate groups decry.
 The Treasury argues that the market will decide if firms’ plans are credible.

 The news rules announced during COP26 come a week after the UK government announced that big businesses, large asset managers, and institutional investors must reveal sustainability credentials under a refreshed green reporting regime.
 These rules state that an investment product will now have to set out the environmental impact of the activities it finances through the new sustainability disclosure requirements (SDR).